3. Before You Begin

 Note

-We see massive runtime changes with Windows Defender since April 2021 (+50-100%).
+We have seen massive runtime changes with Windows Defender since April 2021 (+50-100%).
 It is highly recommended to exclude THOR from scanning when using Windows Defender.

 The quickest way to add an exclusion on a single system is with the following command (change the path in -ExclusionProcess accordingly).